Felix's pov

 "Felix."
 I look in his direction at his weird change of voice.
 Sure, he has a weird look as well.
 "I'm gonna say something important now."

 I lazily take my first sip of the coffee.
 "Of course, you are."
-He gives me another look without saying anything and I realize he actually has a serious look in his eyes.
-I sit straight.
-"Say it."
+He gives me another look and I realize that he is actually serious about it.
+I stir the coffee.
+"Go ahead."

 He pauses and I'm surprised to see him actually pause.
 I thought it's gonna be at least a half an hour one-way lecture.
 Ian is usually being silly and funny and not serious most of the time.
 But when he's serious, that's gonna be one hell of a lecture and he won't bother any distraction in between.
 I don't even know what he has to be serious about now because nothing is happening here.
 But then again it's Ian and you never know what makes him serious and what doesn't.

 "You're just jumping to conclusions as I told you.
 But anyway, say whatever you want to say.
-It's not like you're gonna listen to me anyway," I reply taking another sip from the coffee.
+It's not like you're gonna listen to me anyway," I reply, taking the first sip of the coffee and relax as it soothes me.

-I take another sip and shrug at him.
+I take another sip with a shrug.
 "And that makes you a creep."

-Ian dismisses me with a gesture of his hand, of course, and focuses back on his lecture, "Anyway, so what I was saying is that there are things you need to consider before you want to do anything with Maisara."
+Ian dismisses me with a gesture of his hand, of course, and focuses back on his lecture, "Anyway, so what I was saying is that there are things you need to consider before you proceed anything with Maisara."

 He pulls out his index finger again, not pointing at me, just pointing upwards in a gesture that indicates that it's his first point.
 "First of all, she is a Muslim.
 Now before you say anything, I don't hate Muslims or have anything against them.
 I even have some Muslim friends.
 The point is that you cannot date her or even marry her.
 Getting what I meant?"